Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Results

 \paragraph{\texttt{CARE} helps experienced peer counselors \textbf{in difficult situations}.} In terms of the \texttt{CARE}'s effect on experienced peer counselors, other than the aforementioned responses in the questionnaire, peer counselors think of other occasions where \texttt{CARE} can help, such as dealing with culture/ language barriers, unfamiliar topics, or context switches when being in multiple chats.
 By suggesting suitable responses, \texttt{CARE} can help mitigate the language barrier or age gap between a peer counselor and a help seeker. \begin{quote} \textit{``It [CARE] could be really helpful.
 So I know for some people on 7 Cups, they don't always have the same native language.
 Sometimes there are \textbf{language differences} or, like slang words that aren't always understood.'' -- P1} \end{quote}

-\begin{quote} \textit{``Sometimes you have trouble \textbf{connecting with people who are not your age} or even closer I want to feel like a, like a colleague and not a mother.
+\begin{quote} \textit{``Sometimes you have trouble \textbf{connecting with people who are not your age} or even closer.
+I want to feel like a colleague and not a mother.
 You know, so maybe the tool would help in that in that instance.'' -- P4} \end{quote}

 Peer counselors often specialize in a set of topics, yet they often have to converse on topics beyond that.
 A few participants describe difficulties in new topics which \texttt{CARE} helps mitigate: \textit{``[listeners often] feel stuck in a chat, which happens quite often''} (P9).
-Specifically, P4 encountered this situation during the simulated chat and reflects that: \begin{quote} \textit{``You know what my specialty is grief.
+Specifically, P4 encountered this situation during the simulated chat and reflects that: \begin{quote} \textit{``My specialty is grief.
 Relationship stress, [the category of the simulated chat], is not something that I'm as familiar with.
-I mean, I am but I'm better on certain topics.
-So I think \textbf{it would help me you know, with the category being as not as familiar} so it would help me like that.'' -- P4} \end{quote}
+I mean, I am, but I'm better on certain topics.
+So I think \textbf{it would help me, you know, with the category being as not as familiar}.'' -- P4} \end{quote}

-Many peer counselors manage multiple chats concurrently, P3 talks about how \texttt{CARE} can help in such context switches of peer counselors by hinting according to their experience from peer counselor coaching. \begin{quote} \textit{``I have some people that I coach who take multiple chats and have a hard time managing them. \textbf{This [CARE] would allow them I think to manage them more properly} because they would have some kind of preset options to choose from and not have to come up with everything originally.'' -- P3} \end{quote}
+Many peer counselors manage multiple chats concurrently, P3 talks about how \texttt{CARE} can help in such context switches of peer counselors by hinting according to their experience from peer counselor coaching. \begin{quote} \textit{``I have some people that I coach who take multiple chats and have a hard time managing them. \textbf{This [CARE] would allow them, I think, to manage them more properly} because they would have some kind of preset options to choose from and not have to come up with everything originally.'' -- P3} \end{quote}